 9.1.1 The person driving the tractor should have a valid driving license from appropriate authority.

-9.1.2 The operator should be familiar with all the symbols for different controls as specified in IS 6283 (Parts 1 and 2).
+9.1.2 The operator should be familiar with all the symbols for different controls as specified in IS 6283 (Part 1 and Part 2).

 9.1.3 Unnecessary racing of the tractor should be avoided.